Snehil-Shah/pg_dispatch/README.md

 > [!WARNING]
 > This extension is installed in the `pgdispatch` schema and can potentially cause namespace collisions if you already had one before.

+You can also manually install the distribution from PGXN [here](https://pgxn.org/dist/pg_dispatch/).

 ## Usage

 ```sql